Som14/Day-1-Assignment-PLP/README.md

 o	Contractual Compliance: For projects with contractual obligations, acceptance testing verifies that the software meets all specified requirements and can be formally accepted by the client.
 •	Tools: While acceptance testing is often manual, tools like TestRail (for managing test cases and results) or JIRA (for tracking issues) can help organize and document the testing process.

+Part 2: Introduction to AI and Prompt Engineering

+Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering: is the process of designing and refining input prompts to effectively interact with AI models, particularly large language models (LLMs) like GPT-4.
 The goal of prompt engineering is to elicit the desired output from an AI model by carefully crafting the instructions, questions, or context provided to the model.
 Importance of Prompt Engineering
 •	Maximizing AI Utility: